 As you can probably imagine, for a nation which comprises of lots of small islands, the wildlife on the Maldives is all found in the waters surrounding them!
 Recent scientific studies found that the composition of the fish swimming between the atolls varies greatly between those following a north-south gradient, so the wildlife you see one day may be extremely different to the next!
 Some of the animals you can see in the waters of the Maldives include:

 If you are interested in exploring the underwater world then you will struggle to find a location better than the Maldives to do so in.
-The tropical waters are home to an abundance of wildlife that is not seen anywhere else on earth, so go and grab your dive gear!
+The tropical waters are home to an abundance of wildlife that is not seen anywhere else on earth (yet another reason by conservation in the Maldives is so important), so go and grab your dive gear!

 The Maldivian culture is based around relaxing.
 With temperatures averaging between 25 and 30 degrees each day, the pace of life on the islands is slower than you may be used to.The islands close proximity to Sri Lanka and India has had a big influence on the traditions of the island nation, and as a result there are various religions and beliefs dotted around with the predominant one being Islam.
 With that in mind it is important to remember: